papsti/macpan-workshop/syllabus.md

 <!-- omit from toc -->
 #### Library models

 The [companion material](#materials) will describe each of the following starter models.
 Although every emerging pathogen has a unique set of characteristics, there typically exist disease models that can serve as starting points in a crisis situation.
-The `macpan2` [library of candidate models](https://canmod.github.io/macpan2/articles/example_models) includes a variety of pathogens that cover the range of likely characteristics for emerging threats (Note: This will be finalized in a subsequent milestone, but suggestions as soon as possible would be great).
+The `macpan2` [library of candidate models](https://canmod.github.io/macpan2/articles/example_models) includes a variety of pathogens that cover the range of likely characteristics for emerging threats (Note: Currently this is a placeholder list, which will be finalized using PHAC input in a subsequent milestone.
+Still, suggestions as soon as possible would be great).

-* Seasonal respiratory illnesses like influenza, COVID-19, RSV.
+* Seasonal respiratory illnesses (e.g., influenza, COVID-19, RSV).
-* Measles and other childhood infections.
-* Ebola and pneumonic plague.
+* Childhood infections (e.g., measles).
-* Sexually transmitted diseases like HIV and MPox.
+* Sexually transmitted diseases (e.g., HIV and MPox).
-* Vector-mediated pathogens like dengue, Zika, and bubonic plague.
+* Vector-mediated pathogens (e.g., dengue, Zika, and bubonic plague).

 <!-- omit from toc -->
 #### Types of data